 According to researcher Dr. Martin Teicher of McLean Hospital in Massachusetts, “We know that an animal exposed to stress and neglect in early life develops a brain that is wired to experience fear, anxiety, and stress.
 We think the same is true of people.”
 (From Child Abuse Changes the Developing Brain.)

 In Teicher’s article, The Neurobiology of Child Abuse, he writes:

 …New brain imaging surveys and other experiments have shown that child abuse can cause permanent damage to the neural structure and function of the developing brain itself.
 This grim result suggests that much more effort must be made to prevent childhood abuse and neglect before it does irrevocable harm to millions of young victims… Society reaps what it sows in the way it nurtures children…

-No responsible parent would deliberately jeopardize a child’s normal brain development, yet that is precisely what spankers unwittingly do.
+No responsible parent would deliberately jeopardise a child’s normal brain development, yet that is precisely what spankers unwittingly do.

 Spanking at school

 The disciplinary hitting of students in the United States typically involves battering the buttocks with a flat stick or board called a paddle.
 At the time of this writing, the practice is legal in twenty-one states.
 It should be understood that paddling is not the only method for inflicting pain.
 Forced exercise and denial of use of the bathroom, for instance, are commonly used as forms of corporal punishment.
 But paddling, because it is specifically prescribed and so blatant, serves to overshadow and thereby give cover to less obvious forms of abusive treatment.